-Grab an incredible Egypt Easter Holiday Deal now before it is too late, and secure your place on board the majestic 5-Star Movenpick MS Royal Lotus Nile River cruise liner for an unforgettable 5-day cruise from Luxor to Aswan.
+Grab an incredible Egypt Easter Holiday Deal now before it is too late, and secure your place on board the majestic 5-Star MS Salacia Nile River cruise liner for an unforgettable 5-day cruise from Luxor to Aswan.
 Visit ancient cult temples; mortuary temples; royal tombs and more as you navigate your way from Luxor to Aswan on the tranquil waters of the world’s longest river.

-NOTE: Tours run from Luxor on the 6th and 13th of April 2020.
+NOTE: Cruises include small group tours (maximum 10) and run from Luxor on the 25th of March and the 1st of April 2024.

 Egypt Easter Holiday Deal